-- The steady weakening of a building due to normal wind and weather conditions. - The deterioration and damage to a water heater that bursts.
-However, the rust and water damage to rugs and drapes caused by the bursting of a water heater does qualify as a casualty. - Most losses of property caused by droughts.
+- Most losses of property caused by droughts.
 To be deductible, a drought-related loss generally must be incurred in a trade or business or in a transaction entered into for profit. - Termite or moth damage. - The damage or destruction of trees, shrubs, or other plants by a fungus, disease, insects, worms, or similar pests.
 However, a sudden destruction due to an unexpected or unusual infestation of beetles or other insects may result in a casualty loss.